input-output-hk/marlowe-doc/docs/platform-and-architecture/object-format.md

 ## Objects, labels and references

-An object bundle is a list of labelled objects.
-A label is an arbitrary name used as a unique identifier for an object withing a bundle.
+An object bundle is a list of labeled objects.
+A label is an arbitrary name used as a unique identifier for an object within a bundle.
 An object is either an action, contract, observation, token, value, or party.
 Objects can reference other objects by label.